What is Robots.txt

 Same time, you can also validate whether any web page is blocked by robots.txt

-Place Robots.txt in Base File of the website
+4. Place Robots.txt in base file of the website

-Post creating a successful robots txt file, and validating them with no errors, it time to place them in Base file.
+Post creating a successful robots.txt file, and validating it with no errors, it is time to place them in the Base file.

-You can login to base file through cPanel, or FTP access.
+You can log in to the base file through cPanel, or FTP access.

-Create a seperate file named robots.txt, and place them.
-Let crawler follow the instruction as provided.
+Create a separate file named robots.txt, and place them.
+Let the crawler follow the instructions as provided.

-You can also edit this text file as need by the same method.
+You can also edit this text file as needed by the same method.

-Our hosting provider cloudways, help us in updating the robots txt file as on we provide the changes in text file
+Our hosting provider cloudways, helps us update the robots.txt file as we provide the changes in a text file.

 While you update a new file or edit an existing file, you need to remove the cache.